Football is becoming more predictable; Network analysis of 88 thousands matches in 11 major leagues: Results and Discussion

 \subsection{Home Advantage and Predictability}

-In Figure \ref{fig:logisticexample} we see that the fitted Sigmoid is not symmetric and a shift in the probable outcome (i.e., when $Prob(y=1) \geq 0.50$) happens at an $x$ value smaller than zero, meaning even for some negative values of $x$, which represents cases where the visiting team's score is greater than the home team's score, we still observe a higher chance for a home team victory.
-This is not surprising considering the existence of the notion of \emph{Home Field Advantage}: a significant and structural difference in outcome contingent on the locality in which a sports match is played \textemdash favouring the team established in such locality, has been exhaustively uncovered between different team sports and between different countries both for men's and women's competitions \cite{pollard2017global}.
-Home field advantage was first formalised for North-American sports \cite{schwartz1977home}, and then documented specifically for association football \cite{pollard1986home}.

-We calculated the average amount of home field advantage as measured in the prediction models ($\mu$ in Eq.~\ref{eq:logisticCDF}) for each season of English Premier League and plotted it in Figure.~\ref{fig:b_s_coeff_HA}.
-We see a decrease in home field advantage over time (for the results for other leagues see Figures S8\textendash S11).
+As described in the Materials and Methods section, our predictive model also quantifies the home-field advantage.
+We calculated the average amount of home-field advantage as measured in the prediction models ($\mu$ in Eq.~\ref{eq:logisticCDF}) for each season of English Premier League and plotted it in Figure.~\ref{fig:b_s_coeff_HA}.
+We see a decrease in home field advantage over time (for the results for other leagues see Figures S2 \textendash S5.)
 However, one can calculate the home advantage directly from historical data by counting the total number of points that the home and away teams gained in each season.
-The trends in the share of home teams for different leagues are shown in Figure \ref{fig:b_s_coeff_HA} (For detailed diagrams of each league see Figures S8\textendash S11).
+The trends in the share of home teams for different leagues are shown in Figure \ref{fig:b_s_coeff_HA} (For detailed diagrams of each league see Figures S2 \textendash S5).

-It is clear that the home field advantage is still present, however it has been decreasing throughout time for all the leagues under study.
-In explaining this trend, we should consider factors involved in home field advantage.
-Pollard counts the following as driving factors for the existence of home field advantage \cite{pollard2008home}: crowd effects; travel effects; familiarity with the pitch; referee bias; territoriality; special tactics; rule factors; psychological factors; and the interaction between two or more of such factors.

-While some of these factors are not changing over time, increase in the number of foreign players, diminishing the effects of territoriality and its psychological factors, as well as observing that fewer people are going to stadiums, traveling is becoming easier, teams are camping in different pitches and players are accruing more international experience, can explain the reported trend; stronger (richer) teams are much more likely to win, it matters less where they play.
+It is clear that the home-field advantage is still present, however, it has been decreasing throughout time for all the leagues under study.
+In explaining this trend, we should consider factors involved in home-field advantage.
+Pollard counts the following as driving factors for the existence of home-field advantage \cite{pollard2008home}: crowd effects; travel effects; familiarity with the pitch; referee bias; territoriality; special tactics; rule factors; psychological factors; and the interaction between two or more of such factors.
+While some of these factors are not changing over time, increase in the number of foreign players, diminishing the effects of territoriality and its psychological factors, as well as observing that fewer people are going to stadiums, travelling is becoming easier, teams are camping in different pitches and players are accruing more international experience, can explain the reported trend; stronger (richer) teams are much more likely to win, it matters less where they play.